HBLocker/Honors-Project/README.md

-Hons project deep learnring at detecting pgishing emails based form plain text CNN,BLSTM, BiCnn and a LSTM.
+Hons project deep learnring at detecting phishing emails based form plain text CNN,BLSTM, BiCnn and a LSTM.

 Would use the BiCNN as it was one of the quickest once trained.